Invite friends and family to read the obituary and add memories.

 We'll email you when there are updates.

-Jack E. Stoskopf, Sr. passed away peacefully at his memory care center in Cambridge, Wisconsin with his wife of 67 years by his side on April 23, 2026.
-Jack was born on February 6, 1936 at the family home in Warroad Minnesota.
+Jack E. Stoskopf, Sr. passed away peacefully at his memory care center in Cambridge, Wisconsin with his wife, Anita, of 67 years by his side on April 23, 2026.
+Jack was born on February 6, 1936 at the family home in Warroad, Minnesota.
 It was one of the coldest days in recorded history for Warroad, with a temperature of -55 degrees on that date.
 He was the youngest of 6 children born of Harry and Violet Stoskopf.
 Jack was the last remaining member of his immediate family.

 In retirement, Jack and Anita purchased a cottage on a lake in Eagle River for the whole family to enjoy.
 After 10 years, they sold the cottage and began to travel in their motorhome around the country.
 They eventually settled in Bonita Springs, Florida and spent 25 winters providing a vacation haven for family and friends to visit whenever they wished.
 They traveled back to Eagle River every summer to enjoy their friends, family and the north woods.